JSON RAO Result File

 The actual power flow on the branch.

-// get the flow on a given flow cnec, at a given side, in a given unit, at a given state
+// get the flow on a given flow cnec, at a given side, in a given unit, after optimisation of a given instant

-double getFlow(OptimizationState optimizationState, FlowCnec flowCnec, Side side, Unit unit);
+double getFlow(Instant optimizedInstant, FlowCnec flowCnec, Side side, Unit unit);

 Example: